SurajSSingh/SuperMouseAI/README.md

 at your option.

-After 2 years from first commit in this repository, the project will be made available under `MIT OR Apache-2.0` licenses.
+For each version of the software, after 2 years from that release, project commits up to that point will be made available under `MIT OR Apache-2.0` licenses.
 Prior to the 2 years, you may not sell the software without explicit grant from the author.
 For any non-commerical/private uses, you may treat the repository as if it were made available under the `MIT OR Apache-2.0` licenses.